-Just a very quick update, to welcome in 2018, and to share this stunning piece of vintage hi-fi gear.
+A very quick update to welcome in 2018, and to share this stunning piece of vintage hi-fi gear.

-I think we can all agree, it’s pieces like this beautiful Philips RH 750 receiver, with its warm tones and smile-inducing vintage looks, that make classic 70’s gear so desirable.
+I think we can all agree, it’s pieces like this beautiful Philips RH 750 receiver, with its warm tones and smile-inducing vintage aura, that make classic 70’s gear so desirable.

 The Philips RH 750